Skip to content

 1. Offer HVAC service contracts as add-ons to your estimates

-There isn’t one HVAC maintenance package that fits every customer.
+There isn’t one HVAC maintenance plan that fits every customer.
 To meet the needs of multiple customers, create a few tiers of maintenance packages that offer different levels of services.

 In Jobber, you can add optional line items to your HVAC estimate that let your customers choose between good, better, and best HVAC maintenance packages.

-When a customer opens your interactive estimate, they can check off which maintenance plan they want for routine HVAC maintenance:
+When a customer opens your interactive estimate, they can check off which routine HVAC maintenance plan they want:

 HVAC quote with good better best HVAC service contract options